clutch2sft/RacingDashCam/README.md

+Grassroots Racing Data Platform

+An open source project built by racers, for racers.

+Welcome to the Grassroots Racing Data Platform – a community-driven initiative dedicated to democratizing motorsport data collection and analysis.
+We believe that cutting-edge telemetry and performance insights shouldn't be exclusive to big-budget racing teams.

+Our Mission
+Whether you're campaigning a weekend warrior track car, building a competitive rally machine, or developing the next generation of grassroots racing technology, this project empowers you to:

+Collect professional-grade data without professional-grade budgets Analyze your performance with powerful, accessible tools Collaborate with a community of like-minded racers and developers Innovate through open source contributions that benefit everyone

+This is more than just a software project – it's a movement to level the playing field and give every racer access to the tools they need to improve, compete, and win.
+Built on Community Power

+By leveraging the collective knowledge, creativity, and passion of the grassroots racing community, we're building DIY data collection and analysis systems that rival commercial solutions.
+Every contribution, from code to documentation to testing on track, helps make racing data accessible to all.

+Ready to join the pit crew?
+Dive into the docs below and let's build something amazing together.

 # Active Dash Mirror - Racing Dashcam System

 Raspberry Pi 5-based dashcam system with dual cameras, CAN bus vehicle data, and GPS integration.